Sure Dividend

 Final Thoughts

 Ecolab is not likely to be an attractive stock for investors interested solely in high levels of income.
-That said, it is a very strong stock for investors interested in a recession-resistant business and dividend growth.
+It is a very strong stock for investors interested in a recession-resistant business and dividend growth.

-Ecolab has an excellent track record of profitability and growth and is one of the few companies to have a dividend growth streak of at least 25 years.
+Ecolab has an excellent record of profitability and growth and is one of the few companies with a dividend growth streak of at least 25 years.
 That said, today might not be an ideal time to acquire shares in the company due to the lack of meaningful projected returns over the medium term.
-Therefore, we rate shares of Ecolab as a Hold.
+Therefore, we rate Ecolab’s shares as a Sell.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: